unicalus/starchaos/README.md

 To enable this screensaver in Windows, follow these steps:

-1. Donwload installer in Github or direct https://github.com/unicalus/starchaos/raw/main/starchaos-screensaver.exe
+1. Download installer in Github or direct https://github.com/unicalus/starchaos/raw/main/starchaos-screensaver.exe

 2. Run starchaos-screensaver.exe